eminnett/da-nanodegree-intro-to-machine-learning/final_project/questions_and_answers.md

 The 5 features and their scores from `SelectKBest` are displayed at the beginning of this answer.

+Even though one of my engineered features was included in the set of 5 features used for the final classifier.
+I found that removing it made no difference to the performance of the final classifier.
+The final decision tree classifier was able to achieve a perfect score for all of the performance scores with all 5 features, the the top 4 features, and the top three features.
+It was only when the classifier was left with only 2 features did the test performance begin to suffer.
+Even for the results of `tester.py`, the classifier was able to achieve precision and recall scores greater than 0.3 with as few as 3 features, but the scores dropped below this threshold when only two features were left.
+I believe this is because the final classifier uses a `max_features` parameter of 2 but the two features that are used by the classifier aren't always the two that received the highest `SelectKBest` score.

+Despite these test results, I have chosen to use all 5 features for the final classifier as this is the optimal number chosen by the feature selection process.

 ### Question 3

 What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]